 “American Airlines and CheapOAir owed a duty of care to Mrs. Spears to provide her with an aisle wheelchair,” says board-certified attorney Diane Marger Moore.
 “They not only failed to provide her with a chair, they failed to warn her that without one, there would be no means for her to use the lavatory for the duration of the flight.
 These failures combined with the flight crew’s lack of compassion caused physical and emotional harm to our client that may not ever fully heal.”

 “I have been litigating cases against major airlines for more than four decades,” says veteran trial attorney Ronald L. M. Goldman.
 “The indignity that our client suffered at the hands of American Airlines is unlike anything I have ever seen.
 We intend to hold the defendants accountable for their outrageous and intolerable conduct, and we hope the litigation sends a strong message that negligence of this magnitude will carry steep consequences.”

 About Baum Hedlund Aristei & Goldman

-Senior partner and trial lawyer, Ronald L. M. Goldman, has been practicing law for nearly 60 years.
+Senior shareholder and trial lawyer, Ronald L. M. Goldman, has been practicing law for nearly 60 years.
 He is board certified by the National Board of Trial Advocacy as a Civil Trial Lawyer and Civil Pretrial Practice Advocate.
 He was a private pilot for many years and has been handling airline accidents and incidents since 1972.